fyne-io/docs.fyne.io/explore/widgets.md

 {% include widget.html name="radiogroup" %}

+### RichText

+RichText widget is a text component that shows various styles and embedded objects.
+It supports markdown parsing to construct the widget with ease.

+{% include widget.html name="richtext" %}

 ### Select

 Select widget has a list of options, with the current one shown, and triggers an event function when clicked.